Bikram Singh (lieutenant general): Early career

 Singh graduated from Sandhurst in 1933 and was commissioned as a second lieutenant and placed in the unattached list of the Indian Army.
 Newly commissioned Indian officers were attached with a British unit before being sent to an Indian unit.
 He was attached with the Royal Berkshire Regiment.
 After an year's attachment, he was posted to the 6th Royal Battalion (Scinde), the 13th Frontier Force Rifles which was stationed at Kohat in the North-West Frontier Province (NWFP).
 Subsequently, the battalion moved to Razmak and join the Razmak Brigade.
 He spent three years in NWFP, till 1937, participating in multiple active operations.

 World War II

 During the outbreak of World War II in 1939, he was serving with his battalion.
 He moved with the battalion to North Africa and took part in the Western Desert campaign and was present during the Siege of Tobruk.
-He subsequently served in Iran and Irag during the Middle East campaigns.
+He subsequently served in Iran and Iraq during the Middle East campaigns.
 At the end of the war, he was selected to attend the Staff College, Quetta.
-He graduated in 1946 and was appointed Deputy Assistant Quartermaster General (DAQMG) 26th Indian Infantry Division which was deployed in the far east.
+He graduated in 1946 and was appointed Deputy Assistant Quartermaster General (DAQMG) 26th Indian Infantry Division which was deployed in the Far East.